rjkerrison/2014-blog/_posts/2015-02-22-most-likely-to.markdown

 First of all, the assumption that all coins are the same as the coin used by Timmy is clearly bogus.
-For this reason, Timmy might bother flipping three coins 100 times each, in which case he's still got a 9.7% chance of "disproving" the teacher by continuously landing 51 or more heads, as well as a further 9.7% chance of making the symmetrical 51 or more tails.
+For this reason, Timmy might bother flipping three coins 100 times each, in which case he's still got a 9.7% chance of "disproving" the teacher by continuously landing 51 or more heads, as well as a symmetrical 9.7% chance of landing 51 or more tails.
 All in all then, with a perfectly balanced coin,{% include ref.html text="There's no such thing." %}
-Timmy is still more likely to get the same bias indication thrice than to get a perfect 50/50 once.
+Timmy is still more likely to get the same bias indication thrice than to get a perfect 50/50 once. <span style="color: red;">wrong/misleading</span>

-The problem is basically that correlation doesn't imply causation.
+The problem is basically that correlation doesn't imply causation.<span style="color: red;">actually, we're not talking about that right now</style>.

 It is the treachery of this closing clause which leads to problems.
 Bias dictates everything we do.
 You might well enjoy *Love Actually* but for your experience that you dislike romcoms;